adobe/aquarium-bait/README.md

 This script will automatically create the not-existing images in out directory.
 You can specify the packer yml files as arguments to build the specific images.
-Also you can put `DEBUG=1` env var to tell builder to ask in case of any issue happening during the build.
+Also you can put `DEBUG=1` env var to tell builder to ask in case of any issue happening during the build, but debug mode created images are not supposed to be uploaded to the artifact storage - just for debugging.

 ### 4. Run pack of the images